 Please note: Application fees are non-refundable.
 The $30 application fee cannot be refunded to candidates who might qualify for a waiver but apply prior to receiving it.
 Additionally, the fee waiver process begins anew each application cycle, and a waiver is valid only until the expiration date indicated.

 All applicants are required to take the Law School Admission Test (LSAT).
 LSAT scores are valid for five years.
 UF Law places primary emphasis on the highest LSAT score.

 Upon submission of the online application, the CAS report will be requested automatically and will be transferred to the Levin College of Law as soon as the CAS file is complete.
-The CAS report contains the LSAT score(s), transcript information, and any letter of recommendation.
+A complete CAS report contains the LSAT score(s), writing sample, transcript information, and any letter of recommendation.

 Applicants should send updated transcripts to the CAS well in advance of the Levin College of Law’s March 15th preferred completion date.
 The Credential Assembly Service requires at least 10 days to process transcripts.